NEO: A Novel Expeditious Optimisation Algorithm for Reactive Motion Control of Manipulators: Quadratic Programming

 \section{Quadratic Programming}

 The generic form of a QP is \cite{opt0}

 where $f_o$ is the objective function to minimise; $\mat{A}_1$, $\vec{b}_1$ define the equality constraints; $\mat{A}_2$, $\vec{b}_2$ define the inequality constraints, and $\vec{d}$ and $\vec{e}$ define the lower and upper bounds of the optimisation variable $\vec{x}$.
-One benefit of QPs is that they are strictly convex when the matrix $\mat{Q}$ is positive definite \cite{opt0}.
+When the matrix $\mat{Q}$ is positive definite the QP is strictly convex \cite{opt0}.